jasonbayton/11ty/_src/blog/2026/01/managed-info-hub-licence-free.md

 - Optional app drawer and admin escape panels
 - Managed Settings integration

 These are the capabilities that support *displaying information and building bespoke device experiences*, without extracting or exporting data externally.
-This aligns with how organisations commonly use Managed Info to present help, support content, or tailored launch surfaces.
+This aligns with how organisations commonly use MANAGED INFO to present help, support content, or tailored launch surfaces.

 ## Which capabilities are now licenced

-A licence is required when Managed Info is used in ways that materialise external value outside of presentation:
+A licence is required when MANAGED INFO is used in ways that materialise external value outside of presentation:

 - **Device data integration** (trust signals, network state, hardware metadata)
 - **Export of device signals** into external systems or dashboards